≡ Menu

 ● May cause irritated skin and bald patches in allergic cats

-All in all, the Bayer Seresto Flea and Tick Collar for Cats is one of the best options available on the market as it’s incredibly convenient, works well, and protects your kitty from head to tail.
+Overall, the Bayer Seresto Flea and Tick Collar for Cats is one of the best options available as it’s incredibly convenient, works well, and protects your kitty from head to tail.

 2. Bayer Advantage II Flea Prevention for Cat

 The product kills adult fleas by attacking the parasite’s nervous system and paralyzing it.
-The formula kills flea eggs as well as larvae as well to ensure full protection and safety.
+The formula kills flea eggs as well as larvae as well to ensure complete protection and safety.

 Following are a few highlights: